 The Google translator app can help a lot as well.

-Visitors Should tip at Riads (and not Just for Housekeeping)
+7. Visitors Should tip at Riads in Morocco (and not Just for Housekeeping)

-Generally at hotels you would be expected to tip the bellboy, the housekeeper, and any restaurant waitstaff if you dine-in.
-Riads are similar except that generally it’s just one person that is taking care of everything for you.
+Generally at hotels, you would be expected to tip the bellboy, the housekeeper, and any restaurant waitstaff if you dine in.
+Riads in Morocco are similar except that generally, it’s just one person that is taking care of everything for you.
 And they are usually willing to help with anything and everything – breakfast, laundry, directions, recommendations, tour reservations – you name it.

 One tip for your main contact is standard and they will split it up among the entire staff.
 Depending on the amount you rely on their assistance, plan on tipping around 30-60 Dhs/day.

 8. Most Moroccans do not Consume Alcohol but Excellent Wine can be Found Here